plentylife/website/content/hacking-money.md

 It has been done before.
 It worked.

 We aren’t into changing the world.
 That’s too big a task, we’re too small a group.
-We work smart, not hard.
-We are nudging the world, and this will bring changes larger than we could have ever imagined.
+We work smart.
+We are *nudging* the world, and this will bring changes larger than we could have ever imagined.

 Take a pause here.
 Let us ask you a question: just how many global issues bother you?
 How many of them are based in some real, physical limitation?